Newport, Wales: Senedd

+Casnewydd Islwyn crosses a boundary with Caerphilly County Borough.

 UK Parliament

 In UK general elections the City of Newport is in two UK Parliament constituencies.
 Due to boundary changes the Newport West constituency was renamed Newport West and Islwyn for the 2024 general election.
 In 2024 the Labour Party won both the expanded Newport East constituency and the new Newport West and Islwyn constituency.

 Until 2024, the city was divided between the UK Parliament constituencies of Newport East and Newport West and elected one Member of Parliament (MP) for each constituency.
 The Labour Party held Newport East since constituency boundaries were redrawn in 1983 and held Newport West since 1987.

 The city formerly had only one constituency, Newport (Monmouthshire), until 1983 when the city was split into Newport East and Newport West due to population growth.

 The two UK Parliament constituencies covering Newport (in pink) from 2024.
 1 = Newport West and Islwyn, and 2 = Newport East.

 European Parliament

 Prior to Brexit in 2020, Newport was part of the Wales European Parliament Constituency.
 The constituency elected four Members of the European Parliament (MEP) on a proportional representation basis.
 In the 2019 European Parliament election the Wales constituency elected one MEP from the Labour Party, one from Plaid Cymru and two from the Brexit Party.